NathanSparta1/MovieDbCRUDApp/README.md

 # MovieDbCRUDApp

 An MVC CRUD application made using ASP.Net and a connection to an SQL database.
-This app allows users to add, edit or delete movie records from a locally stored database.
+This app allows users to add, edit or delete movie or TV show entries from a locally stored database.

-The reason why I made this project was that I was set a challenge to create a CRUD application, I also wanted to improve my abilities as a front end developer and I believe creating this application has helped me do so by testing my HTML and CSS knowledge, this was done when i had to figure out the styling of every page and make sure that it was aesthetically pleasing.
+The reason why I made this project was that I was set a challenge to create a CRUD application, I also wanted to improve my abilities as a front end developer and I believe creating this application has helped me do so by testing my HTML and CSS knowledge.
+My knowledge was tested when I had to figure out the styling and layout of every page and make sure that it was aesthetically pleasing to create a better user experience.

  Technologies used: